merely-useful/py-rse/index.md

 but we can make one improvement right away.
 To start,
-let's write a function that doubles a number, but add a bit of documentation:
+let's write a function that doubles a number, but add a bit of documentation:\index{Python!documenting}

 ```python
 def double(num):